microsoft/verona/docs/debugging.md

 ### Debugging the parser

-The Verona parser currently uses [Pegmatite](https://github.com/CompilerTeaching/Pegmatite), a PEG parser design the teaching and rapid prototyping.
+The Verona parser currently uses [Pegmatite](https://github.com/CompilerTeaching/Pegmatite), a PEG parser designed for teaching and rapid prototyping.
 This has two compile options that can aid debugging:

 * BUILD_TRACING  - this outputs tracing during parsing the string